-may need to define personal data and differentiate between sensitive and nonsensitive personal data.
+In most circumstances, a consumer expects both privacy and security when conducting an online transaction.
+However, users' expectations and values may vary, and there is no globally accepted standard or definition of data privacy in the online world.
+In addressing online privacy, Congress may need to define personal data and differentiate between sensitive and nonsensitive personal data.
 In general, data privacy can be defined by an individual's ability to prevent access to personally identifiable information (PII).

-According to the U.S. Office of Management and Budget (OMB) guidance to federal agencies, PII refers to information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.10
+According to the U.S. Office of Management and Budget (OMB) guidance to federal agencies, PII refers to information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.11